google/applied-machine-learning-intensive/v2/07_capstone/00_capstone_project_introduction/capstone_project_introduction.md

  * Conclusions and findings
  * Things that went well, things that did not go well, and lessons learned
  * Next steps, if applicable
-* Presentations should be 15 minutes each plus 5 minutes for questions.
+* Presentations should be 15 minutes each plus five minutes for questions.
 Each member of the team should present for roughly the same amount of time.
 * Presentations should be visually interesting but also follow best practices for verbal presentation skills.
 Namely, it is important for all points to be conveyed clearly.
 * You will have an opportunity to present to the instructional team during the 2-3 days leading up to final presentations.
 It's recommended that you incorporate their feedback.

 <!--
+Final presentations should include an overview of the project and the problem it seeks to solve, conclusions and findings, lessons learned, and a brief discussion fo what went well and what didn't go well.
+It should include any next steps your team has as you consider future developments for your project.

+Each team's presentation should last 15 minutes, and there will be an additional five minutes allowed for Q&A. Every team member is expected to present for roughly the same amount of time.
+Please consider presentation best practices and make a presentation that is visually interesting and one that conveys your points clearly.

+You will have opportunities to practice your presentation for instructional staff, and we recommend taking advantage of those opportunities to refine your team's presentation.
 -->

 ---